opengeospatial/ogcapi-processes/README.md

 GET /processes/{process-id}/jobs
 ```

-Returns the running and finished jobs for a process.
+Returns the running and finished jobs for a process (optional).

 ```
 POST /processes/{process-id}/jobs